 Once the desired turbidity is obtained, dip a sterile cotton tipped applicator into the bacterial suspension [1-CU].
 To inoculate the MHA plate, swab the entire surface of the plate gently with a zig zag motion [2-ECU].
 Next, label the bottom sides of the plates with the name of the bacteria and date [3-MED-over-the-shoulder].

 Talent places cotton-tipped applicator into bacterial suspension, then removes the lid of an MHA plate.
-Video editor: 2.7.1 – 2.7.3 were filmed in one take.

 Talent swabs the plate.